Researched and written by Derin Bray

 The Bowery’s brash and ambitious Charlie Wagner also found occasion to visit 17 Chatham Square.
 Between 1903 and 1907, when Wagner tattooed at 223 1/2 Bowery (one mile from Getchell and O’Reilly), Ettlin photographed the young tattooer and several of his clients, including a portly Ed Greenwood.
 Lew Alberts —Wagner’s sometimes-partner and associate— had a hand in Greenwood’s elaborate covering, but Ettlin’s photographs fail to attribute the work to either man.
 This was partially corrected when Wagner commissioned the studio of Obermuller & Son to produce additional cabinet cards with the inscription “Tat[t]ooed by Prof. Wagner, 223 1/2 Bowery, N.Y.”
 A comparison of the cards confirms that Obermuller copied at least one of Ettlin’s portraits.
 During this period it was common for photographers to duplicate photographs from negatives or positive images.

-Tattooed marvels Henry Kiegal and Ed Gilbert also found themselves in front of Ettlin’s camera, often with the help of a cast-iron posting stand.
-In 1904/5, Ettlin produced stunning portraits of each man showing their beautifully etched fronts and backs in bust-length and full-length views.
+Tattooed marvels Henry Kiegal and Ed Gilbert also found themselves in front of Ettlin’s camera, often with the help of a cast-iron posing stand.
+In 1904/5, Ettlin produced stunning portraits of each man showing their beautifully etched fronts and backs in half-length and full-length views.
 Never one to shy away from the limelight or an opportunity to advance his business interests, Wagner joined in the fun.
 Ettlin photographed the charismatic tattoo master showcasing his creations and the tools of his trade —electric tattoo machines, rheostat boards, clip cords, hand-painted flash and signs promoting his location at 223 1/2 Bowery.

 Ettlin’s most recognized images, however, depict a shockingly young Andy Stuertz.
 Around 1907, Ettlin created no fewer than six different portraits of the 13/14 year-old tattooed marvel.
 And yet, examples of these photos are often embossed with the mark of Luther S. White, a photographer located at 105 4th Avenue.
 The personal scrapbook of famed circus performer Jim “The Texas Giant” Tarver helps put this in context.
 For several years Tarver and Stuertz worked together beneath the sideshow tent for Ringling Bros. and Barnum & Bailey.
 Both men did a brisk business selling souvenir photographs and, evidently, struck up a friendship.
 Stuertz gifted (or possibly sold) the giant one of his pictures, which Tarver dutifully inscribed with the year 1915.
 Nearly a decade after the image was first taken, Stuertz was still handing out photographs of himself as a “tattooed boy.”
 Indeed, it was likely Stuertz himself who ordered the duplicated photographs from White so he could continue to sell them.